JohnCoene/packer/docs/guide/getting-started.md

 ## Scaffolds

 Then comes on of the core concepts of packer: scaffolds.
-Scaffolds are basic structures that enables using JavaScript with R in a more structure way, via webpack.
+Scaffolds are basic structures that enable using JavaScript with R in a more structure way, via webpack.
 There are currently 5 scaffolds available.

 * `scaffold_widget` - Scaffold an [htmlwidgets](http://www.htmlwidgets.org/) with webpack.
 * `scaffold_golem` - Use webpack with [golem](http://golemverse.org/).
 * `scaffold_extension` - Scaffold a shiny extension, e.g.: [shinyjs](https://deanattali.com/shinyjs/) or [waiter](https://waiter.john-coene.com/).
-* `scaffold_input` - Scaffold a custom shiny input.
+* `scaffold_input` - Scaffold a custom [shiny input](https://shiny.rstudio.com/articles/building-inputs.html).
-* `scaffold_output` - Scaffold a custom shiny output.
+* `scaffold_output` - Scaffold a custom [shiny output](https://shiny.rstudio.com/articles/building-outputs.html).

 <Tip title="Multiple Scaffolds" text="Most scaffolds can be used more than once per package, e.g.: to create multiple inputs." />